Josh Naylor Player Props: Guardians vs. Mariners

 Josh Naylor At The Plate

-- Naylor has six hits, which is best among Cleveland hitters this season, while batting .286 with two extra-base hits.
+- Naylor is batting .276 with two home runs and four walks.

-- This season, Naylor has recorded at least one hit in three of six games (50.0%), and had multiple hits twice.
+- Naylor has gotten a hit in four of eight games this year (50.0%), with at least two hits on three occasions (37.5%).

-- In six games played this year, he has hit a homer in two of them.
+- In eight games played this year, he has homered in two of them.

-- Naylor has driven in a run in four games this season (66.7%), including one multiple-RBI game.
+- In four games this season, Naylor has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.